How Betty Got Her Grieve Back: Plot

 Three weeks after the events of the season finale, Betty's life is in chaos.
 Not only does she find herself constantly stressing about Henry and Charlie, but she also receives a bruised eye after bumping into a MODE glass cover.
 As a result, she requires an eye-patch.

 Things have also been hard on Daniel and Alexis after the car crash.
 He constantly tries to keep the paparazzi from photographing the comatose Alexis.
 He also notices Betty trying to deal with her problems over losing Henry and suggests that they meet in Central Park.
 While there, Daniel tells her to bury all the things that symbolize her feelings for Henry.
 As she does, Daniel decides to "bury" his drug addiction, because it contributed to the car crash.
 He later returns to the hospital and sees Alexis coming out of her coma.
 She now appears to have suffered memory loss and still believes herself to be Alex.

 It has also been difficult for Ignacio as well.
 Betty calls to tell him the lawyer is doing his best to help him return to the United States.

 Meanwhile, Amanda turns to Marc in dealing with the revelation that Fey Sommers was her real mother.
 He suggests that they pay a visit to Scarsdale, as they try to get the real answer about how close her parents were to the late editor.
 When they arrive, Amanda is shocked to see her "parents" in their pajamas in the daytime and having "company" another couple.
 It turns out that the Tanens are swingers.
 Before Amanda decides to give up, Marc tells them that Amanda knows about Fey being her mother.
-The Tanens tell Amanda that she was adopted because Fey didn't want to damage her career and felt that Amanda would have a better life with another family, plus the Tanens couldn't have children.
+The Tanens tell Amanda that she was adopted because Fey did not want to damage her career and felt that Amanda would have a better life with another family, plus the Tanens could not have children.
 Amanda and Marc then decide to look for Amanda's father.
 As they arrive back to the Meade Building, the two are joined in the elevator by Bradford, and as Marc suspects that Bradford could be Amanda's father.
 Marc tells Amanda that the only way to get proof is through DNA.
 After two failed attempts, Marc successfully gets a sample of Bradford's ear hair and later hands the evidence to Amanda.